Skip to main content

 Nightlife in Santa Ponsa

-Families and large groups will find some lovely villas that offer more characterful accommodation with plenty of space for a more private holiday.
+Families and large groups will find some lovely short-term rental accommodation here with plenty of space for a more private holiday.
 These are located in the areas surrounding Santa Ponsa, especially towards Port d'Andratx and Costa d'en Blanes.

 Hotels in Santa Ponsa

 There is a wide range of hotels on offer in Santa Ponsa.
 Many holidaymakers come here on a package holiday.
-However, here you can choose from self-catering right the way through to all-inclusive.
+However, here you can choose from self-catering right the way through to all-inclusive with spas, pools and incredible views over the bay.

 How to get to Santa Ponsa